- slide 1 of 7

 - slide 4 of 7

-In order to train students to interact politely in a sophisticated manner, facilitators can prompt them to make qualitative input by giving lessons in:
+In order to train students to interact politely in a sophisticated manner, facilitators can prompt them to provide qualitative input by giving lessons in:

 - Making oneself heard.

 - Waiting for turns.

 - Teaching the role of silence when required.

 - Words to be spoken at the opportune moment.

 - Giving and taking.